alexlana/handsforbots/docs/development.md

 ## Events

-The framework requires plugins that interacts with the core using events.
+The library requires plugins that interacts with the core using events.
 Do that to handle events:

 1. receive the `bot` variable in your `constructor` method;
 2. save it in the `this.bot` variable.
 Then...